krestfield/docs/certdog/create_local_certificate_issuer.md

 The above options (Extensions and CRL Generation) can be edited later if required)

+<u>OCSP Services</u>

+* Check the **Create OCSP Server** box if you would like an OCSP responder to be configured for this CA

+* If you check this option, all items required for the operation of an OCSP responder will be created and there will be nothing more to do.
+However, you can always edit these settings from the OCSP Servers menu.
+See [here](ocsp.html) for more details

 Click **Create**

 If you chose to *Issue From* an **External CA** above, the option will be **Create CSR**.
 See the section [Processing a CSR from an External CA](#processing-a-csr-from-an-external-ca) below for details on processing this CSR